daniellembecker/DanielleBecker_Lab_Notebook/_posts/2022-01-12-16S-Analysis-in-Mothr-Part-1.md

 *Removing only Eukaryotes*
 No contaminants to remove.
 This is expected since we aligned to the bacterial database.

+*Removing Cyanobacteria_Chloroplast*
+Removed 1186 sequences from your fasta file.
+Removed 50976 sequences from your count file.

 *Removing all lineages*
 Removed 1155 sequences from your fasta file.
 Removed 46312 sequences from your count file.